portal-hq/Enclave-MPC-API-Examples/README.md

 To get started with any of the examples, navigate to the respective directory and follow the instructions provided in the README file within that directory.

+### Environment Configuration

+Each language example may require environment variables to be set up.
+For example, the JavaScript implementation uses a `.env` file for configuration.
+Check the README in each directory for specific instructions on setting up environment variables.

 ## Documentation

 For detailed documentation on our MPC Signer API, please visit our [official documentation page](https://docs.portalhq.io/guides/enclave-mpc-api).